Quikeramos1/codewars/readme.md

 We need a function that can transform a number (integer) into a string.

 What ways of achieving this do you know?

+## codewars 7

+Create a function which answers the question "Are you playing banjo?".
+If your name starts with the letter "R" or lower case "r", you are playing banjo!

+The function takes a name as its only argument, and returns one of the following strings:

+name + " plays banjo"
+name + " does not play banjo"
+Names given are always valid strings.

+## codewars 8

+You get an array of numbers, return the sum of all of the positives ones.

+Example [1,-4,7,12] => 1 + 7 + 12 = 20

+Note: if there is nothing to sum, the sum is default to 0.